 - Schenck & Couwenhoven Cemetery, a.k.a.
 Pleasant Valley Historic Cemetery, Canyon Woods Court, Holmdel

 - Crystal Stream Cemetery, a.k.a.
 A.M.E.
 Zion Church of Riceville Cemetery, a.k.a.
 Quinn A.M.E.
 Chapel Cemetery, 109 Prospect Avenue, Atlantic Highlands

 - Enslaved Blacks Burial Ground, Tinton Falls Ironworks, Water Street & Tinton Ave., Tinton Falls

 41st Regiment, United States Colored Infantry.
 (2022).
 Battle Units, The Civil War.
 National Park Service Soldiers and Sailors Database.
 Available: https://www.nps.gov/civilwar/search-battle-units.htm#sort=score+desc&q=41st+Regiment+USCT.

 Carino, Jerry.
 (2019).
 Forgotten Cemetery Needs a Boost.
 Asbury Park Press, September 9, 2019, P. 1-2.

 Death of an Old Slave.
 (1900).
 Red Bank Register, Red Bank, N.J., September 5, 1900, P. 1.

 Friends of Cedar View.
 (2022).
 Facebook.com.
 Available: https://www.facebook.com/Friends-of-Cedar-View-106856511578480

 Kaulessar, Ricardo.
 (2021).
 Database Maps African American Cemeteries in N.J.
 Asbury Park Press, Asbury Park, N.J., August 15, 2021, P. 3.

-Image Credit: The Homecoming of Silas Reeves, by Sharifa Patrick ©2022 exclusively for Monmouth Timeline.
+Image Credit: The Homecoming of Silas Reeves, ©2022 Sharifa Patrick, commissioned by Monmouth Timeline.